 People will feel ready to take the step up to partnership at different stages of their career.

-Consider the skills you'll need to be a partner as competencies you need to build up in the years prior to reaching the next step.
+Consider the skills you'll need to be a partner well in advance, as there are a lot of competencies you might need to build up in the years prior to reaching the next step.
 Just because you're a good lawyer, it doesn't mean you'll naturally be a good people manager or adept at developing your client base.
 These skills require time and attention.
 Successful partners are honest about their strengths and weaknesses and owning their personal and professional development.